mantvmass/promptpay-rs/README.md

     // The amount is in THB (Thai Baht) qr.set_amount(250.75);

-    // Create the QR payload using the formatter
     // This payload is a string representation following PromptPay's standard let payload = qr.create()?;